-Students may choose to put together their own course of study.
-The coursework shall be equivalent to 10 ECTS.
+Students can choose to put together their own elective.
+The coursework must be equivalent to 10 ECTS.
+Only one elective can be taken during the course of the MA degree.
 Approval from the programme director of the topic, ECTS and supervisor is required.